kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 6 weeks.

 Thanks to the onboarding buddy practice of RC.
 I get to have a couple of coffee chat with with my onboarding buddies.
-Having those conversation is fun and I always learn something from people in RC.
+Having those conversations were fun and I always learn something from those conversations.

 If you're someone like me who takes time to warm up to social, I would definitely recommend choosing 12 weeks batch.
 This allow you to be the onboarding buddy of the